-Factual error: In the early scene where Dennis Nedry meets a man to plan the embryo theft, the subtitle says that they are in San Jose, Costa Rica.
-However, the sleepy coastal town in the movie bears no resemblance to the real San Jose (a cosmopolitan capital of almost 1 million people, situated 50 miles from either coast).
+Factual error: In the early scene where Dennis Nedry meets a man to plan the embryo theft, the subtitle says that they are in San José, Costa Rica.
+However, the sleepy coastal town in the movie within sight of the ocean bears no resemblance to the real San José (a cosmopolitan capital of almost 1 million people, situated 50 miles from either coast).
+Even the book makes this error.
 (00:13:10 - 00:14:45)

 Factual error: The way the car "slides" down the tree as Grant and Tim are climbing down is very unrealistic.
 Rather than hugging the trunk like it does, the branches (some of which are thick enough) would deflect it away from the trunk.
 (01:13:30 - 01:15:00)